 When our education team puts a pair of binoculars in the hands of a curious kid, a whole new world comes into view.

 Sharing our love of birds and nature with kids ensures that Wisconsin's future generations will love and cherish the natural world.
-Madison Audubon's education team is dedicated to sharing the joy of birds and nature with kids all over our eight-county service area.
+Madison Audubon's education team is dedicated to sharing the joy of birds and nature with kids all over our ten-county service area.
 From rural schools to urban community centers, our education programs reach far and wide to inspire the next generation of environmental stewards through hands-on field trips, science inquiry, nature art, and more.
 You too can instill a love of Wisconsin's natural heritage in young minds by connecting with our education program.

 Why Nature-based Education?